khumnath/aksharshala/README.md

 ```

-This will produce the `Aksharshala` binary in the `build/` directory.
+This will produce the `aksharshala` binary in the `build/` directory.

 ## 📦 Runtime Dependencies